Tok/SuperColliderMCP/README.md

 # SuperCollider OSC MCP

-A Messaging Control Protocol (MCP) server for SuperCollider using Open Sound Control (OSC).
+A Model Context Protocol (MCP) server for SuperCollider using Open Sound Control (OSC).

 ## Description

-This project provides a Python interface for communicating with SuperCollider via OSC messages, integrated with Claude Desktop via the MCP protocol.
+This project provides a Python interface for communicating with SuperCollider via OSC messages, integrated with Claude Desktop via the Model Context Protocol (MCP).
 It allows for programmatic control of audio synthesis and processing in SuperCollider from Claude.

 ## Features